26 Career Overall Rank

 By 2014 Watson's relationship with John Ioannou had broken down and Alice Springs art dealer Chris Simon had become his 'exclusive international' representative.
 With the prices of anything other than very small works already beyond the pocket of small investors, Tommy's large paintings continued to increase in value in the primary market.

-Between 2013 and 2016 a staggering 50 works appeared at various auction houses of which only 24 sold.
-Bringing his clearance rate down to only 51%.
+Between 2013 and his death in 2017 a staggering 55 works appeared at various auction houses of which only 25 sold, bringing his clearance rate down to only 50%.
 However, this belies the fact that Chris Simon's coterie of primary market galleries have been selling Tommy's works with unfailing success.
-Still, his result in 2016 saw him achive the 9th best record of all artiosts that year.
+Still, his result in 2016 saw him achive the 9th best record of all artists that year.
 Despite his mixed fortunes at auction, there is little doubt that over the next decade Tommy Watson will become one of the top 10 artists of the movement and eventually firmly establish himself just behind the market leaders.

-Pitjantjatjara elder Tommy Watson, currently in his seventies, has gained wide domestic and international exposure in an astonishingly short amount of time.
+Pitjantjatjara elder Tommy Watson gained wide domestic and international exposure in an astonishingly short amount of time.
 Beginning his artistic career in 2002 his paintings were greeted with instant acclaim.
 His first works were created at the community arts centre in Irrunytju, also named Wingellina, located 12 kms south west of the tri-state border where the Northern Territory, Western Australia and South Australia meet.
 This was just 44 kilometers east of his birthplace at Anamarapiti, circa 1935.
-Though he recalls visiting Papunya in his youth, observing the germination of an art movement there, it was not until later that he himself felt compelled to lay down his stories in paint.
+Though he recalled visiting Papunya in his youth, observing the germination of an art movement there, it was not until later that he himself felt compelled to lay down his stories in paint.

 Tommy Watson’s prominence was ultimately cemented when, in 2006, he was commissioned to create a permanent installation in the new Musee du Quai Branly, in Paris.
 The piece he created, Wipu Rockhole, was made using baked enamel on stainless steel and converted into a ceiling mural.
 It presents a radical transposition in medium as a traditional painting embedded in architecture.

 Notably, his transition to stardom was actually far from contrived, or even self-driven.
-This is perhaps why the description of art star is so incongruous when applied to Watson.
-He prefers not to enter into art dialogue at all, a fact that is helped by his almost total reliance on his first language, Pitjantjatjara.
-The sense of great expectation surrounding Tommy Watson would present a challenge to any artist, yet he remains impervious to hype.
-He continues to live according to the traditional culture that he records in his paintings.
-His integrity is displayed in his opposition to painting works upon demand, ‘I paint works from my heart.
+This is perhaps why the description of art star was so incongruous when applied to Watson.
+He preferred not to enter into art dialogue at all, a fact that was helped by his almost total reliance on his first language, Pitjantjatjara.
+The sense of great expectation surrounding Tommy Watson would have presented a challenge to any artist, yet he remained impervious to hype.
+He continued to live according to the traditional culture that he recorded in his paintings.
+His integrity was displayed in his opposition to painting works upon demand, ‘I paint works from my heart.
 I can’t do those works again … it can’t be real Dreaming if I do’ (Agathon Galleries).
 This transcendent philosophy is reflected in paintings that, at their best, are truly great works of art.

 Ryan, Judith.
 2004.
 Colour Power.
 Melbourne.
 National Gallery of Victoria.